alonsoir/IfRemovingARealUseCase/Post.md

     }
 }
 ```
+And, that's it.
+You could keep on working on this piece of code to improve it more and more.
+But for post, we reached our goal, so no more refactoring.

 ## Conclusion
-In this article we saw how to transform, step by step, a nested if structure into a chain of responsibility.
+In this article we saw how to transform, step by step, a nested if-structure into a chain of responsibility.
 The purpose of it is to make the code more readable and though easier to extend without introducing bugs.
-The main steps are flatten the if structure into a sequence of plain if clause,
+The main steps are flatten the if-structure into a sequence of plain if clause,
 extract each if clause with its correspondent effect into a separate class,
 extract a common interface for each of the extracted classes,
 create an array containing all the classes and loop over it and use the first item of the list that can handle the